 Back to Nature Holiday Market.
 Explore more than 40 vendors who have unique handcrafted and/or eco-friendly gifts for the holiday season.
 Art, Jewelry, Candles, Children’s Gifts, Bath Products, Food, Nature Gifts, and more.
 In addition enjoy a beautiful hike, be a part of a wildlife encounter and enjoy all that CNC has to offer for FREE.

 Fernbank’s Winter Wonderland.
-Twinkling with lights, glimmering with color and shining with a variety of cultural objects, more than 30 trees and other displays recognize the diversity of celebrations, holidays, traditions and events from around the world.
+From November 17, 2017 through January 7, 2018, twinkling with lights, glimmering with color and shining with a variety of cultural objects, more than 30 trees and other displays recognize the diversity of celebrations, holidays, traditions and events from around the world.

 Fernbank’s Holly Jolly Film Festival.
-Saturdays.
-Enjoy this festive series presented in celebration of Winter Wonderland and featuring holiday favorites such as Frozen, How the Grinch Stole Christmas, and A Charlie Brown Christmas.
+Join us for a Holly Jolly Film Festival in celebration of Winter Wonderland, featuring holiday favorites such as A Charlie Brown Thanksgiving and A Charlie Brown Christmas.
 Additional special activities include cultural performances, hands-on activities and more.
-More details to be announced soon!
+Additional details to be announced soon!

 Christmas at Callanwolde.
 Visitors of all ages will enjoy touring the 27,000 square-foot historic mansion elaborately decorated with professional holiday displays, expansive artist market, and themed events for all ages.
 Every room inspires and captures the spirit of the season.
 Callanwolde holds something for every member of the family.